Aerosvit Ukrainian Airlines: The Ukrainian Aviation Group and modern era

 Additionally, Aerosvit signed a contract with Boeing for delivery of 4 Boeing 737-900ER aircraft in 2013-2014, and a fourth Boeing 767 was added to the fleet.
-In the first quarter of 2012, the airline received the first of its ordered Embraer 190 aircraft, with deliveries continuing into 2013 or 2014.
+In the first quarter of 2012, the airline received the first of its ordered Embraer E190 aircraft, with deliveries continuing into 2013 or 2014.

 As of 25 March 2012, as a result of the Anti-monopoly committee of Ukraine's decision to allow the consolidation of the Ukrainian Aviation Group's physical and operational assets, Donbassaero and Dniproavia no longer operate flights with their own codes, but rather on behalf of their parent company Aerosvit.

-By June 2012, the airline introduced their first Embraer 190.
-All Embraer 190 were ordered and operated by the partner-airline Dniproavia.
+By June 2012, the airline introduced their first Embraer E190.
+All Embraer E190 were ordered and operated by the partner-airline Dniproavia.

 Financial difficulties and downfall

-An AeroSvit Boeing 737-800 at Atatürk International Airport in 2012.
+AeroSvit Boeing 737-800 at Atatürk International Airport in 2012.
 The first aircraft of the type was delivered to the carrier in that year.
 As of January 2013, all Boeing 737s in the fleet were being returned to the lessors.